 Looking for training?
 There’s a network of training partners who can help

 Before taking your first exam, you must create an account and obtain an LPI ID.

 Registration is easy and is done on this page.

 Exams are delivered by Pearson VUE in-person at a testing centre or online via their OnVUE testing platform.
 Alternatively, you can write a paper-based exam at many open source conferences and events.
 Click here to see upcoming events.

-Immediately following your exam Pearson VUE will provide you with a score report.
+Immediately following your exam, Pearson VUE will provide you with a score report.
 LPI will receive your exam results within 24 hours, and if all of the requirements are met, your certification will be issued.

 Your certificate will be available for download as a PDF from your lpi.org account.
-For Linux Professional and Open Technology credentials, a physical certificate and ID card will arrive in the mail in 6-8 weeks.
+For Linux Professional and Open Technology certifications, a physical certificate and ID card will arrive in the mail in 6-8 weeks.
 Please note that physical certificates are not issued for the Essentials track.